railsbridge-boston/docs-hardfork/sites/en/installfest/windows_7.md

  3. **Install Sublime Text**

-    On double-click the .exe or .msi file.
+    Double-click the .exe or .msi file.
 If you are prompted with a security warning, click "Run" to allow the installer to run.

+ 4. **Install Git Bash**

+    Double-click the .exe file.
+If you are prompted with a security warning, click "Run" to allow the installer to run.
+    Accept all default setup options.

 [« Back to Installfest](/installfest)